Foaly/Chat/README.md

 #Chat

-This is a simple chat program for the course "Verteilte System".
+This is a simple chat program for the course "Verteilte Systeme".

 It is written in C++ and it uses the Unix Socket API.